japila-books/apache-spark-internals/docs/memory/TaskMemoryManager.md

 ERROR error while calling spill() on [consumer]
 ```

-If the earlier `spill` on the consumers did not work out and there is still memory to be acquired, `acquireExecutionMemory` link:MemoryConsumer.adoc#spill[requests the input `consumer` to spill memory to disk] (that in fact requested more memory!)
+If the earlier `spill` on the consumers did not work out and there is still memory to be acquired, `acquireExecutionMemory` MemoryConsumer.md#spill[requests the input `consumer` to spill memory to disk] (that in fact requested more memory!)

 If the `consumer` releases some memory, you should see the following DEBUG message in the logs: